DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-reports/multi-column-reports.md

 ---
-title: Create a Multi-Column Report
+title: Multi-Column Reports
 author: Anna Gubareva
 ---
-# Create a Multi-Column Report
+# Multi-Column Reports

 This document describes how to arrange report data in multiple columns, which can be used to create mailing labels, business cards or multi-column directories.